ncatlab/nlab-content/pages/4/1/0/1/1014/content.md

 } $$
 Again we have $\empty \in \omega_N$, $\star \in \omega_N$, $2_N \in \omega$, etc.

-Now an extensional accessible graph models a [[hereditarily finite set]] iff the graph itself is finite.
+Now an extensional accessible graph models a [[hereditarily finite set]] iff the graph itself is finite and $\prec$ is decidable.

 ### Relation between these ###

-Peter Aczel\'s general model a pure set is any _simple directed accessible pointed pseudograph_.
+Peter Aczel\'s general model of a pure set is any _simple directed accessible pointed pseudograph_.
 That is, the graph need not be a tree (much less a fixed one), nor need it be extensional.
 One can make such a graph extensional by identifying nodes to make the extensional quotient as explained at [[extensional relation]].
-Then one can unwrap this extensional graph into a tree by including one copy of each node for each of its paths to the root.
+Then one can unwrap this extensional graph into a fixed tree by including one copy of each node for each of its paths to the root.
 So there are two extreme ways to represent a pure set by an isomorphism class of graphs, but any accessible graph will represent a pure set one way or another.

 ## References ##